How to optimise Google’s Core Web Vitals for fastest WordPress Page Load Speed

 Every image on the entire site should be optimised to improve website performance.
 Background images can be awfully big and inserting 1400 x 1000 pixel images that are not compressed and that then end up “scaled to fit” is a good way to kill your website performance.

-JPG images provide the best performance and images should:
+JPG images provide far better performance than PNG and images should:

 - Have dimensions reduced to the maximum size that they will be displayed at

 - Be compressed by at least 10% – and in most cases over 30% which still offers good image quality